bhupeshdod/Clustering-with-SPSS/README.md

 # Clustering-with-SPSS

-Created “best” segmentation schema for small lawn and Garden (L&amp;G) firm which is interested in understanding the landscape of consumers in the L&amp;G market based on a host of demographic, behavioral and psychographic variables.
+This repository contains the analysis and code for a Lawn and Garden (L&G) market segmentation project.
+The aim of this project is to provide a small L&G firm with a comprehensive understanding of the consumer landscape in the L&G market.
+This is achieved through clustering and profiling based on various demographic, behavioral, and psychographic variables.

-**Methodology**
-1. Variables for Segmentation:
-•	Clustering Variables: L&G knowledge (Q20), interest in L&G activities (Q21), attitudes towards L&G care (Q22), reasons for growing plants (Q24), and maintaining a lawn (Q26).
-•	Profiling Variables: Age (Q3), Gender (Q4), Marital Status (Q40), Education (Q41).
+## Project Overview
+The project uses a combination of hierarchical and non-hierarchical clustering methods to identify the most relevant consumer segments for effective marketing strategies.
+The primary focus is on understanding consumer behaviors, attitudes, and demographic profiles related to lawn and gardening activities.

-2. Clustering Techniques:
+### Clustering Variables
+- **L&G Knowledge** (Q20)
+- **Interest in L&G Activities** (Q21)
+- **Attitudes towards L&G Care** (Q22)
+- **Reasons for Growing Plants** (Q24)
+- **Maintaining a Lawn** (Q26)

+### Profiling Variables
+- **Age** (Q3)
+- **Gender** (Q4)
+- **Marital Status** (Q40)
+- **Education** (Q41)

+## Methodology
+1. **Data Preparation**: Conversion of all variables to a scaled (continuous) format for consistency in analysis.
-•	Hierarchical Clustering: Used to estimate the optimal number of clusters, identifying a significant jump at 5 clusters.
+2. **Hierarchical Clustering**: Utilized to determine the optimal number of clusters, employing Ward’s method.
-•	K-means Clustering: Applied to finely segment the data into these 5 clusters, focusing on optimizing groupings.

-**Key Findings**
-•	Target Segment (Cluster 5):
-•	Demographics: Predominantly male (57.9%), married (50%), and with bachelor’s degrees.
-•	Age Group: Centred around 36 years.
-•	L&G Engagement: High levels of knowledge, interest, and engagement in lawn and gardening activities.

-**Recommendations for the L&G Firm**
+3. **K-means Clustering**: Applied post hierarchical analysis to fine-tune and optimize the segment partitioning.

+### Key Findings
+- The analysis identified **5 distinct clusters**.
-1. Focus on Married Men Aged Around 36: This group shows the highest engagement and interest in L&G activities.
+- **Cluster 5** was identified as the most relevant for the L&G firm, characterized by high levels of engagement and interest in L&G activities.
-2. Tailored Marketing Strategy:
-•	Develop messaging that resonates with their lifestyle, interests, and level of L&G expertise.
-•	Offer services and products that align with their primary reasons for engaging in L&G activities.
-3. Engagement Channels:
-•	Utilize platforms frequented by this demographic for marketing and engagement.
-•	Explore partnerships or sponsorships with entities that cater to this group’s interests.

-**Actionable Insights**
-1. Content Strategy: Create educational and engaging content that appeals to a knowledgeable, interested audience.
-2. Service Design: Develop services that cater specifically to the needs and motivations of this segment, focusing on the aspects they value most in L&G.
-3. Feedback and Adaptation: Regularly gather consumer feedback to refine and adapt the strategies to evolving market trends and preferences.
-Conclusion
-This data-driven segmentation reveals a significant opportunity to target a specific, engaged segment within the L&G market.
-By focusing marketing efforts on married men around the age of 34 with a strong interest in L&G, the firm can more effectively reach and serve a key portion of their potential customer base.
+- Demographic analysis of Cluster 5 revealed a significant presence of married men, around the age of 36, with a bachelor’s degree.

+## Target Marketing Strategy
+Based on the analysis, the primary marketing strategy is focused on engaging married men in their mid-30s with a bachelor’s degree who show a high interest in L&G activities.